JackV2020/Toon-Domoticz-MonitorCS/README.md

  - purpose :
-    ... page between 3 sets of 6 devices with their values on the tile ... warn when values in Domoticz are not within optional configurable limits by changing tile color
+    ... page between 3 sets of 6 devices with their values on the tile ... warn when values in Domoticz are not within optional configurable limits by changing tile color ... on dimmed screen only show first page (so put most intesting counters there)

  - is used by me to display Domoticz devices like :
     ... solar panels generated today